MitchellTesla/Ethereum_2.0/README.md

 </p>
 Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference documentation.

-# Check 'Projects' for more information on the Ξthereum 2.0 and the virtual-machine.
+# Check 'Projects' for more information on the Ξthereum 2.0
 Notice: (WIP) This repository is under construction for ETH2.0 and updates frequently.

 # MIT License